JeremyMedders/LogixLibraries/README.md

 With the exception of supporting sample files (FactoryTalk View ME screens/definitions, etc.), this repository contains only .L5X (Logix 5000 XML) files.
 Structured text is used for AOI definitions to ease porting between IEC 61131-3 platforms.
 Dependencies will be documented where possible.

-Parameter naming follows PlantPAx, where sensible:
+Parameter naming follows PlantPAx (sensibly):
 ------------
 - Inp_
 - PCmd_, OCmd_, MCmd, XCmd